By Mayo Clinic Staff

 Make an appointment to see your doctor if your hiccups last more than 48 hours or if they are so severe that they cause problems with eating, sleeping or breathing.

-The most common triggers for short-term hiccups include:
+The most common triggers for hiccups that last less than 48 hours include:

 - Drinking carbonated beverages